JackSzwergold/Writing/memories/Going Fishing in Vermont.md

 It writhed around a bit and I said, “Okay, cut him.”
 But my friend chickened out and handed me the knife.
 “You do it,” he said.
 And I guess that became my job for the day.

-I looked at the knife, and like all kids pocket knives the blade was shiny but still looked dull.
-I took it in my hand, held onto the worm and sliced it in half.
-“Ewww,” my friend said as I took the squirming half of the worm in my hand and poked it through the hook.
+I looked at the knife and—like all kids pocket knives—the blade was kinda shiny but still looked dull; I guess pocket knife manufacturers didn’t want kids stabbing each other.
+That said, in took the knife in my hand, held onto the worm, pressed that dull knife as hard as I could onto it, and sliced it in half.
+“Ewww,” my friend said as I took a squirming half of the worm in my hand and poked it through the hook.
 With that I stood up, positioned the pole behind me and flung the weighted hook into the lake.

-My pole’s floater bobbed a bit and the my friend did the same thing with his half of the worm and his pole.
+My pole’s floater bobbed a bit in the lake and my friend did the same thing with the other half of the worm and his pole.

+[Done Above]

 Soon enough both of our lines were in the water and we both just sat and waited for the floaters to bob a bit meaning a fish bit the hook and we caught one.